Benchmarking quantum simulation with neutron-scattering experiments

 \subsection{Hardware scaling of simulation accuracy}

-To understand what enables current quantum devices to simulate the INS spectrum, we analyze the effects of qubit count (finite-size effects), circuit depth (finite-time effects), and gate errors on the simulated spectrum.
-We first use 50 qubits and 20 Trotter steps as our baseline, then vary each parameter, and evaluate three representative metrics: MSE, SSIM, and nQFI.
+To understand what enables current quantum devices to simulate INS spectra with sufficient resolution, we systematically analyze the roles of qubit number, circuit depth, and gate errors in determining spectral quality.
+Using 50 qubits and 20 Trotter steps as a baseline, we vary each parameter independently and assess performance using representative metrics (MSE, SSIM, and nQFI) that capture spectral fidelity and many-body correlations.

-The number of qubits and the number of Trotter steps determine the momentum and frequency resolution, respectively.
-Small systems (10–20 qubits) yield heavily pixelated structure factors, particularly along the momentum-axis (Figure~\ref{error_analysis}A, first row), with low SSIM (Figure~\ref{error_analysis}C) and high MSE (Figure~\ref{error_analysis}D).
-This makes them poor proxies for real materials with effectively infinite sites.
-In contrast, systems with more than 30 qubits provide better resolution, with SSIM and MSE values approaching those of the baseline 50-qubit MPS results, as also demonstrated by the nQFI (Figure~\ref{error_analysis}E).
-Similarly, just as limited system size leads to pixelation along the momentum axis, finite evolution time causes pixelation along the frequency axis, as shown in the second row of Figure~\ref{error_analysis}A. The SSIM and MSE generally converge around 10 time steps (Figures~\ref{error_analysis}C and D).
-However, as nQFI is sensitive to low-frequency information in the KCuF$_3$ spectrum, 20 Trotter steps are found to be sufficient to capture the entangled information.
+The number of qubits and Trotter steps determine the momentum and frequency resolution, respectively.
+Small systems (10–20 qubits) yield heavily pixelated structure factors, particularly along the momentum axis (Fig.~\ref{error_analysis}A, first row), resulting in low SSIM and high MSE (Figs.~\ref{error_analysis}C,D) and making them poor proxies for real materials.
+In contrast, simulations with at least 40 qubits provide a clear momentum resolution, with MSE, SSIM, and nQFI approaching the 50-qubit MPS benchmark (Fig.~\ref{error_analysis}E).
+Similarly, finite evolution time produces pixelation along the frequency axis (Fig.~\ref{error_analysis}A, second row).
+While MSE and SSIM largely converge after $\sim$10 Trotter steps, longer evolution with at least 20 steps is required to reliably capture the low-frequency correlations that dominate entanglement measures such as nQFI.

-The ability to simulate quantum circuits with sufficient qubits and Trotter steps is largely limited by the device error rates.
-To assess their impact on spectrum simulation, we apply a depolarization model to two-qubit gates within the light-cone region of the observables and evaluate the resulting DSF using MPS simulations.